 Of course, that’s not the whole story.
 My father traveled a lot for work and was often tired and strict when he was home.
 I worked hard to be a “good girl,” doing well in school, taking care of my younger sibling, and keeping to myself at home.
 My mother was a stay-at-home-mom for most of my childhood, but she was very unhappy and was later diagnosed with depression.
 Some days she never got out of bed.
 No one asked me about school or how I felt about my friends or teachers or classes.
 When I went to my friends’ houses and their moms asked about our day, I thought it was weird and intrusive.

-Turns out the way my parents interacted with me are two examples of the five different parenting styles that most often lead to emotional neglect: authoritarian and absent.
+Turns out the way my parents interacted with me are two examples of the five different parenting styles that most often lead to emotional neglect: authoritarian and uninvolved parents.
 Permissive, narcissistic, and perfectionist are the other three — and there are several more.

 When I finished sifting through the description of childhood emotional neglect, I knew without a doubt I suffered from it.
 I was devastated — no child wants to find out their parents hurt them, albeit unintentionally — but I was also relieved.
 Finally I had an explanation for the sense of emptiness that plagued me.
 The good news is, sufferers of childhood emotional neglect can overcome their negative sense of self.
 Identifying your emotional needs, and believing that you deserve to have them met, is key.

 Having an explanation for my emotional challenges gives me hope, not only for myself, but also for my kids.
 Knowing what I didn’t get and desperately needed as a child makes me very attuned to giving my children what they need emotionally.
 This is not easy for me.
 My kids’ emotions are powerful.
 My instinct is to run away from the commotion and chaos, but I force myself to stay in it with them.
 I know my kids deserve empathy and love and that even though I’m overwhelmed, I have to do my best to validate how they feel.